SAP-samples/iq-to-hdl-migration/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/iq-to-hdl-migration)](https://api.reuse.software/info/github.com/SAP-samples/iq-to-hdl-migration)

 ## Description
-This is SAP IQ to SAP Hana Cloud, Data Lake Migration Utility.
-These sample utilities can be used to Migrate existing Schema and Data of SAP IQ to SAP Hana Cloud Data Lake.
+This is a utility for SAP IQ to SAP HANA Cloud, Data Lake migration.
+These sample utilities can be used to migrate existing schema and data of SAP IQ to SAP HANA Cloud Data Lake.
 It has 2 different utilities.

 1. Pre-Migration utility - The pre-migration utility identifies incompatible features, artifacts, server options, users etc. in your existing on-premise SAP IQ database before migrating it to SAP HANA Cloud, Data Lake.